Assumption College is ranked nationally by US News in the top 50 Best Graduate Schools in Rehabilitation Counseling.

 Graduates of our program are well-trained and positioned to assume leadership roles in rehabilitation, human service, allied health, education, and a variety of related settings.

-Our full-time faculty is a premier group of educators.
-The part-time faculty also offer a rich blend of practical experience and professional accomplishment.
+Our faculty is a premier group of educators and offer a rich blend of practical experience and professional accomplishment.
 Your education and training will integrate theory and practice through a comprehensive and challenging course of study.
 Practical experience is developed through an internship in a setting that affords you the opportunity, under the supervision of a professional rehabilitation counselor, to engage in the full range of duties and responsibilities of rehabilitation counseling practice.

 Study in small classes focused on career training as a rehabilitation counselor.